Skip to main content

 LEVEL OF RISK

-A clinical judgment that is based on all the information obtained during evaluation should help to assign a level of risk for suicide and determine the setting of care.
+A clinical judgment that is based on all the information obtained during assessment should help to assign a level of risk for suicide and determine the setting of care.

 Patients who are low risk of suicide: